-26.6 Collection, Use and Storage Limitation
+26.6.
+Collection, Use and Storage Limitation

 They will collect the personal data from the data principals as is necessary for the purposes of processing and will use the personal data for the purpose for which it was collected.
 The processing of all personal data will be in a fair and reasonable manner, ensuring the privacy of the data principal.
-No personal data shall be transferred by the data fiduciary unless such transfer is in accordance with this Policy, subject always to the provisions of applicable laws.
 The personal data collected will not be retained beyond the period necessary to satisfy the purpose for which it is collected and the data fiduciary will delete such personal data at the end of such processing in accordance with Clause 14 of this Policy as well as any guidelines relating to data retention and archival that may be notified from time to time.
-Personal data may be retained for a longer period of time if specifically consented to by the data principal or if such retention is necessary to comply with any obligation under any applicable law.
 The data fiduciary will undertake a periodic review to determine whether it is necessary to retain the personal data in its possession.
+No personal data shall be stored beyond the geographical boundaries of India, subject always to the provision of applicable laws.

-26.7 Empowerment of Data Principal
+26.7.
+Empowerment of Data Principal

 The data fiduciary should believe in strengthening the rights of data principals in relation to their personal data.
-Data principals will enjoy rights as specified in Clause 14.1 of this Policy.
+Data principals will enjoy rights as per Clause 14.1 of this Policy.

-26.8 Data Quality
+26.8.
+Data Quality